 - 15.1 All staff are required to provide a signature to indicate that they have read and understood this policy.
-Daily staff / contractors will complete the daily staff / contractors log as indicated in Sections 11 & 12, as a written confirmation of their knowledge of child protection requirements. - 15.2 The Headteacher ensures that written records are maintained of any incidents.
-Regular reports will be shared with the Child Protection link Governor/Management Committee Member. - 15.3 Effective monitoring of the Policy will ensure all school staff receive safeguarding training and will be regularly updated during the year as appropriate from the DSP.
+Daily staff / contactors will complete the daily staff / contractors log as indicated in Sections 11 & 12, as a written confirmation of their knowledge of child protection requirements. - 15.2 The Headteacher ensures that written, and/or electronic records are maintained of any incidents relating to safeguarding.
+Regular reports will be shared with the safeguarding/Child Protection link Governor/Management Committee Member. - 15.3 Effective monitoring of the Policy will ensure all school staff receive safeguarding training and will be regularly updated during the year as appropriate from the DSP.
 All practitioners will receive specific awareness raising training within a 3-year period.
 School will keep records of training and carry out regular audits to ensure that all practitioner training for safeguarding is kept up to date.
-School provide information on practitioner training to the Council and the Safeguarding Board upon request.

-15.4 An annual report is submitted to the Governing Body/Management Committee at the end of the academic year.
+School provide information on practitioner training to the Council and the Safeguarding Board upon request. - 15.4 An annual report is submitted to the Governing Body/Management Committee at the end of the academic year

-Policy adopted by Mrs C Ashcroft Chair of Governors/Management Committee
+Policy adopted by Committee Chair of Governors/Management

-Policy Implemented by Mrs K Davies Headteacher
+Policy Implemented by Headteacher

-Date of Implementation 12.09.23
+Date of Implementation

-Date of Review 29.09.24
+Date of Review

 This Policy will be reviewed annually and updated in the light of any changes in legislation.

 Useful Contact Numbers:

-Sarah Ellis - Lead for Inclusion & ALN - 01443 866618

-Mandy Morris - Education Safeguarding Coordinator - 01443 866643

-Toni Yearsley - Education Safeguarding Officer - 07936601082

-Nicola Barrett - Safeguarding Service Manager - 01443 864631

-Deborah Lewis - Child Protection Coordinator - 01443 864616

-Deborah White - IAA Team Manager - 01495 233226

-Michael Portlock - Adult Safeguarding Manager - 01443 864496

-Appendices
+Sarah Ellis - Lead for Inclusion & ALN - 01443 866618 Mandy Morris - Education Safeguarding Coordinator - 01443 866643 Toni Yearsley - Education Safeguarding Officer - 07936601082 Nicola Barrett - Safeguarding Service Manager - 01443 864631 Deborah Lewis - Child Protection Coordinator - 01443 864616 Deborah White - IAA Team Manager - 01495 233226 Michael Portlock - Adult Safeguarding Manager - 01443 864496

-Appendix 1 Sources of Information Appendix 2 Extract from Wales Safeguarding Procedures Definitions of Child Abuse and Neglect, Child Sexual Exploitation and Domestic Abuse

-Appendix 3 Safeguarding Leaflet for parents/carers Appendix 4 Disclosing/Reporting & Confidentiality Appendix 5 Significant Event Record Appendix 6 Safeguarding Pupil Information Record Appendix 7 Suggested Safeguarding File Composition Appendix 8 Risk Assessment Form Appendix 9 Daily Staff / Contractor Log
+Appendix 1 Sources of Information Appendix 2 Extract from Wales Safeguarding Procedures Definitions of Child Abuse and Neglect, Child Sexual Exploitation and Domestic Abuse Appendix 3 Safeguarding Leaflet for parents/carers Appendix 4 Disclosing/Reporting & Confidentiality Appendix 5 Significant Event Record Appendix 6 Safeguarding Pupil Information Record Appendix 7 Suggested Safeguarding File Composition Appendix 8 Risk Assessment Form Appendix 9 Daily Staff / Contractor Log ey Documents: lales Safeguarding Procedure 98 he Wales Safeguarding Procedu Ires are an essential part of safeguardin g children and adults; and promoting their welfare.
+Atodaf diweddariad KLS a'r ddolen gyswllt a gyhoeddwyd ddoe.
+Keeping Learners Safe (llyw.cymru) Please see attached updated KLS documents and website link Keeping Learners Safe (gov.wales) went Safeguarding Board - Gwe ent Safeguarding Board (GSB).
+Duty To Report Form (DTR) Joint Assessment Family Framework Referral (JAFF) Duty to Report (MARF) - Revised Jur DTR (MARF) - Revised Jure 2021.d